lasyard/docs/cluster/k8s/usage.md

 :language: console
 :::

-Remove the ConfigMap:
+Remove the config map:

 :::{literalinclude} /_files/centos/console/kubectl/delete_cm.txt
 :language: console
 :::

-If you want to break the content of `.properties` file into multiple ConfigMap keys, you can use:
+If you want to break the content of `.properties` file into multiple config map keys, you can use:

 :::{literalinclude} /_files/centos/console/kubectl/create_cm_5.txt
 :language: console